Kaewin/phase1_project_group2/README.md

 - To use a boeing make with three engine makes for passenger commercial planes because of its low accident to injury ratio.

-- And the Sikorsky S76 helicopter for private enterprises.
+- And the Sikorsky S76 helicopter for private enterprises since it has reliably held a high number of average uninjured passengers over time and because the Bell 214ST ceased production in 1993.